-In our role as an employer, and as a user and provider of services, Credit Suisse is committed to human rights and respects them as a key element of responsible business conduct.
+We are committed to respecting human rights.
+In our role as an employer and as a user and provider of services, we seek to respect human rights as a key element of conducting business responsibly.

 Indications of potential or real human rights impacts can be brought to our attention using existing channels such as the Integrity Hotline (Switzerland: 0800 356 356 56), the Credit Suisse Whistleblower Process, client contact centers, online contact forms, or email.